-The Tribal Welfare Department (TWD), Government of Tripura (GoT) is preparing the Tripura Rural Economic Growth and Service Delivery Project (TRESP) with the assistance of the World Bank.
-The project is envisaged as multi-sectoral in nature, involving multiple implementing agencies.
+TRESP is envisaged as multi-sectoral in nature, involving multiple implementing agencies.
 As the nodal agency, implementation under the project will be coordinated by the Tribal Welfare Department through the Society for TRESP (PMU).
-This Society will be responsible for overall planning, implementation and monitoring of the Project, including coordination with other implementing agencies and support institutions.
+This Society will be responsible for overall planning, implementation, and monitoring of the Project, including coordination with other implementing agencies and support institutions.
 Departments of Education (DoE), Public Works Department (PWD), Department of Agriculture (integrated with Directorate of Horticulture), Department of Fisheries, Animal resource and Tripura Rural Livelihood Mission (TRLM) will be the PIUs implementing the project.
 TRESP will involve construction of school buildings, roads, post-harvest and other related infrastructure, support to producer groups, improved learning, strengthened service delivery, besides capacity building activities of TWD and line departments.